 Once in place, the catheter can be used to take measurements.
 Blood pressure can be taken within the heart's different chambers.
 Blood samples may also be taken.
 Multiple x-ray images will be taken to look for any disease in the arteries.
 An aortogram may also be done at this time.
 This step will give a clear image of the aorta.
 After all the tests and images are complete, the catheter will be removed.

-and stenting if there is an area in your arteries that is narrow or clogged.
+and stenting will be done if there is an area in your arteries that is narrow or clogged.
 These procedures help to open narrowed arteries.

 Finally, a bandage will be placed over the groin or arm area.

 Although the procedure is generally not painful, it can cause some discomfort, including: Burning sensation when the skin at the catheter insertion site is anesthetizedPressure when the catheter is inserted or replaced with other cathetersA flushing feeling or nausea when the dye is injectedHeadacheHeart palpitations